National Police Service Medal: Background

 The Australian Government announced that Her Majesty had given in-principle approval on Thursday 30 October 2008 for the introduction of a new award in the Australian honours and award system to recognise the special contribution made to the Australian community by police.
 The medal is only awarded once; there are no clasps awarded for additional periods of service.

 The National Police Service Medal is not an award to recognise long service.
 Rather, it acknowledges the ethical and diligent commitment, and the unique contribution to the community, demonstrated by sworn members of Australia’s police forces.
 In most Australian police forces, long and diligent service has been recognised since May 1956 with the award of the Police Long Service and Good Conduct Medal.
 Since the introduction of the Australian honours system on 14 February 1975, service has been recognised by award of the National Medal.

 It was estimated that over 20,000 former Australian police would be eligible for the award upon its introduction.

 The medal sets an uncommonly high standard for its award and retention.
-Although a police officer may qualify for the award and be presented with same, should their service be later found to be unethical or not diligent, in an act either before of after the NPSM was awarded to them, then the award may be cancelled at any time on the advice of their Commissioner of Police.
+Although a police officer may qualify for the award and be presented with same, should their service be later found to be unethical or not diligent, in an act either before or after the NPSM was awarded to them, then the award may be cancelled at any time on the advice of their Commissioner of Police.

 The award came about as a result of the lobbying of various individuals and professional bodies, but principally by the Police Federation of Australia.